 Catalytic converter theft victim shot during robbery in Henrico

 HENRICO, Va.
-(WWBT) - A man was shot in Henrico after he found someone attempting to steal the catalytic converter from his car early Tuesday morning.
+(WWBT) - A man was shot in Henrico after he found someone attempting to steal the catalytic converter from his car last weekend.

 Henrico Police confirmed this shooting happened in relation to a catalytic converter theft.
 The victim of the shooting was also the victim of having his converter stolen and was shot in the process.